KCL-BMEIS/KCL-DGX-cluster-documentation/2-Runai-setup-Hello-world/README.md

-# Hello World!
+# RunAI setup & Hello World!

-In this tutorial we will submit our first job🐤!
+In this tutorial we will setup our runai account and submit our first job🐤!

 ## Overview